Revolut

 Send the complaint directly to the organisation.
 They have 8 weeks to respond before you can escalate.

-Yes, a marker can be removed or corrected if it was placed inaccurately, unfairly, or without proper basis.
-The process usually starts with a complaint to the organisation involved.
+Yes.
+A marker can be removed or corrected if it was filed inaccurately, unfairly, or without the basis the organisation was supposed to have.
+The first serious complaint usually goes to the organisation that filed it.

 No. We are not a law firm.
 We provide specialist complaint support for CIFAS markers.
 We help you draft complaints, understand correspondence, and navigate the escalation process.
 Where legal representation is required, we can work alongside your solicitor.